Upcoming Election Dates & Registration Deadlines

 Absentee Ballot Process

 Any registered voter in Oklahoma may request an absentee ballot with no excuse.
-The deadline to apply for an absentee ballot to be mailed to you is 5pm the Wednesday before the election.
 If you prefer to request an absentee ballot by mail, you may write a letter to your county election board.
 The letter must contain the following information:

 - Your name